Last Updated: 22 July 2024

 This guide covers the Graham Farish Class 66 diesel loco which has a DCC-friendly PCB.
 The conversion requires removal of two brass clips, and the soldering of seven wires onto the correct solder pads on the PCB.
 Examples include:

 For the full guide, follow the 7 wire PCB method.
 For this model, a Doehler & Haass PD10MU-3 decoder was used which is small enough to tuck in under the lighting wires at the long cab end.
 This decoder also has a lighting common solder pad, onto which the blue wire (solder point #7) has been connected.
+The conversion can also be done with using an ESU LokPilot 5 Micro.

 Step 1 - Remove body